leros-dev/leros/README.md

  * Use the C compiler
  * Run C compiler tests

+## Missing Instructions (tests and/or implementation)

+add (test)
+sub (test)
+and (test)
+or (test)
+xor (test)
+xori (test)
+loadi (design and test for sign extension) out in jal ldind (offset broken now, as it counts for ldindb, test missing) ldindh stind (offset broken now, as it counts for ldindb, test missing) stindb stindh br brz brnz brp brn

 ## Questions

  * Is load immediate sign extending?
+Is the high form sign extending?
  * What is sign extending?
  * byte order:
    * Morten's simulator (and presumable compiler) is little-endian